Aider-AI/aider/docs/repomap.md

 1. Identifying which parts of the codebase need to be modified to complete the task.
 2. Understanding the dependencies and APIs which interconnect the codebase, so that the modifications can make use of existing abstractions, tools, libraries, submodules, etc.

-The repo-map is a solution to the second problem.
-One key reason for adopting tree-sitter to build the repo-map is to lay the foundation for future work to solve the first problem.
+We're now using tree-sitter to help solve the second problem, but it's an important foundation for future work to solve the first problem too.

 Right now, aider relies on the user to specify which source files will need to be modified to complete their request.